vinay-maruri/data-pipeline-CMU/README.md

 - To load the college scorecard data:
 - - 1 argument to pass

-python load-scorecard.py raw scorecard file name
+python load_scorecard.py raw scorecard file name

-example: python load-scorecard.py MERGED2018_19_PP.csv
+example: python load_scorecard.py MERGED2018_19_PP.csv

+It will show a warning message: DtypeWarning: Columns (1729,1909,1910,1911,1912,1913,2376,2377,2958) have mixed types.
+But we are not interested in these columns, just ignore it.
+For columns we are interested in, if they have mixed data types, the row that has the problem will be rejected.

 - To load the IPEDS data:
 -- 1 argument to pass